Geneva Golden Tornadoes football: Post-World War II teams (1946–1960)

 Geneva College suited its first post-World War II football squad in 1946.
 The Covies, following an opening day loss to Youngstown, finished the season with seven straight victories.
 During the win streak, the Geneva defense surrendered a total of nine points.
 The offense was led by running back Larry Bruno, who went on to earn All-American honors.
-Bruno was the only Geneva College player to officially receive the honor.
+Bruno was the only Geneva player to officially receive the honor.
 The following year, Geneva posted a 7–2 record.
 The 1947 defense was also impressive, pitching six shutouts.
 After a disappointing 1948 campaign, Geneva earned a 7–2–1 mark in 1949, and an 8–1 record in 1950.
 The Covies finished out the decade with six additional winning seasons.
 During the decade, the team was re-nicknamed the Golden Tornadoes.

 Down years (1960–1986)

 Between 1960 and 1986, the Geneva College Golden Tornadoes posted only five winning seasons.
-In 1971, Geneva went 7-2, matching the win total for the previous seven seasons combined.
-The following year, the 1972 team went 8-1, with the only defeat coming in the last game of the season against rival Westminster.
+In 1971, Geneva went 7–2, matching the win total for the previous seven seasons combined.
+The following year, the 1972 team went 8–1, with the only defeat coming in the last game of the season against rival Westminster.
 Apart from the '81 and '83 seasons, Geneva failed to achieve another winning season during this period, and finished 12 seasons during the 27 with one win or fewer.

-Return to success (1987-1992)
+Return to success (1987–1992)

 The 1987 Geneva College Golden Tornadoes, led by coach Gene Sullivan, completed one of the most successful seasons in school history.
-After a 4-6 record the year before, the Golden Tornadoes went 11-2 and reached the NAIA semi-finals.
+After a 4–6 record the year before, the Golden Tornadoes went 11–2 and reached the NAIA semi-finals.
 After finishing the regular season with eight wins, the Golden Tornadoes defeated Bluffton University in the first round of the playoffs at Reeves Field.
-In the next round, Geneva defeated rival Westminster, 16-15, avenging an earlier season defeat.
-The Golden Tornadoes then played Wisconsin-Stevens Point in the semifinals.
-The final score was 48-25 UW-Stevens Point, who went on to win the championship game.
-However, because of the use of an ineligible player, UW-Stevens Point was forced to vacate their victories, and Geneva is now credited with a victory.
+In the next round, Geneva defeated rival Westminster, 16–15, avenging an earlier season defeat.
+The Golden Tornadoes then played University of Wisconsin–Stevens Point in the semifinals.
+The final score was 48–25 Wisconsin–Stevens Point, who went on to win the championship game.
+However, because of the use of an ineligible player, Wisconsin–Stevens Point was forced to vacate their victories, and Geneva is now credited with a victory.

-For the second year in a row, the 1988 Geneva College Golden Tornadoes posted an 8-2 regular-season record.
+For the second year in a row, the 1988 Geneva College Golden Tornadoes posted an 8–2 regular-season record.
 However, Geneva was not awarded a playoff berth.
-Sullivan led the GTs for four more seasons, going 18-19-1.
+Sullivan led the Golden Tornadoes for four more seasons, going 18–19–1.

-DeMarco years (1993-present)
+DeMarco years (1993–2025)

-Since DeMarco took over the head coaching position, the Golden Tornadoes have enjoyed the longest period of success in school history.
+Since Geno DeMarco took over the head coaching position, the Golden Tornadoes have enjoyed the longest period of success in school history.
 The team was frequently ranked in the NAIA top 25, including several top ten and top five rankings.
 In 1998, the team earned a #1 ranking in the NAIA poll.
 The team has also played in six Victory Bowl games, an NCCAA record.
-The team has won the bowl game five times, including the 2009 Victory Bowl, another NCCAA record.
+The team has won the bowl game five times, including their most recent appearance in 2009 Victory Bowl, another NCCAA record.